 From world-renowned institutions to small collections few even in the city know about, there are enough museums in Philly to keep you busy for years.

-While this is far from an exhaustive list, I’ve listed below a few of the best museums in Philadelphia, many of which are among my personal favorites.
+While this is far from an exhaustive list, I’ve listed below a few of the best museums in Philadelphia based on my personal experiences traveling in the City of Brotherly Love.

 Philadelphia Museum of Art

 Out of all of the Philadelphia museums, none are more iconic than the Philadelphia Museum of Art.

 Considered one of the best art museums in the country, this museum features thousands of pieces of incredible art ranging from ancient Chinese works to contemporary pieces made in recent years.
 Truly, no matter what type of art you like, you’re sure to find something to enjoy here.

 Plus, when visiting the museum, you can also run to the Rocky Steps!

 While you might think that Independence National Historical Park only consists of Independence Hall, it’s actually comprised of 17 different sites in Philadelphia’s Old City.